m5c/OpenMind/README.md

 ## Playing

  * Hover your mouse over the lowest *Böppel*-row.
 Then scroll to select a colour.
  * Use the *Submit* button to enter a combination.
-Two number will appear:
+Two numbers will appear:
    * Red: The amount of correctly coloured *Böppels*, on a correct spot.
    * White: The amount of remaining correctly coloured *Böppels*, on an incorrect spot.
  * You win, if you submit the secret master combination within 11 guesses.